- December 31, 2019

-- Category: International Tax
+- Category: NRI Tax

 Are you a Non-Resident Indian?
-Do you know the Income tax deductions for NRIs available on income earned in India?
+Do you know the Income tax deductions for NRI available on income earned in India?
 In this article, we will guide you on various deduction options available to a NRI.
 One should know his residential status, before the filing of Income tax return.
 There are specific rules to determine the residential status of an individual as per the Income Tax Act 1961.
 Know Residential Status of NRI here before you look further into this article.

 If a NRI has any income that deems to accrue or arise in India, he is required to file a return of income in India.
 For him to reduce such a tax burden on the income earned in India, there are a few investment options available to him.

 Though there is a wide range of deductions available to individuals under Chapter VIA, only a few deductions apply to NRIs.
 The below list of deductions applies to NRIs with certain conditions to be fulfilled to claim such deductions.

 Income Tax Deductions under sections 80C 80D, 80E , 80G, 80TTA

 Let us understand in detail the Income tax deductions for NRIs, the quantum of deduction available, and the sections 80C, 80D, 80C, 80E, 80G and 80TTA to be fulfilled to claim such deduction.

 - Section 80C